Skip to main content

 Geology

 The reserve is built on crystalline basement rocks of the internal Alps, primarily gneiss and schist dating from the Paleozoic era, metamorphosed during Alpine orogenesis.
-Active glaciation continues to shape the landscape, with the Sassière glacier and several smaller ice bodies occupying north-facing cirques.
+[1] Active glaciation continues to shape the landscape, with the glacier de Rhêmes-Golette and several smaller ice bodies occupying north-facing cirques.
 Glacial features including moraines, roches moutonnées, and striated bedrock document the recent ice history.
-The prominent Tsanteleina peak at 3,601 meters forms a dramatic backdrop composed of resistant crystalline rocks.
+The prominent Tsanteleinaz peak at 3,602 metres forms a dramatic backdrop composed of resistant crystalline rocks.
 Periglacial processes including solifluction and frost shattering create patterned ground at higher elevations.

 Climate And Weather

 The reserve experiences an extreme high-mountain climate with temperatures below freezing for eight months of the year at higher elevations and snow cover persisting from October through June.
-Annual precipitation exceeds 1,500 millimeters, falling predominantly as snow that accumulates to depths of several meters in sheltered locations.
+Annual precipitation exceeds 1,500 millimetres, falling predominantly as snow that accumulates to depths of several metres in sheltered locations.
 Summer conditions are brief but can bring rapid weather changes including afternoon thunderstorms and sudden temperature drops.
-Wind speeds on exposed ridges frequently exceed 100 kilometers per hour during winter storms.
+Wind speeds on exposed ridges frequently exceed 100 kilometres per hour during winter storms.

 Human History